Graham5040/EE893-CO2-Sensor-on-ESP8266/README.md

 # EE893-CO2-Sensor-on-ESP8266
-EE893 Sensor has arduino example with Atmel registers to lower clock speed  that doesn't work on ESP devices
+EE893 Sensor has arduino example with Atmel registers to lower clock speed  that doesn't work on ESP devices Orignal Arduino library by blueberrye-io, https://github.com/blueberrye-io/BB-EE893

-this file is based on the Arduino example and chnged to Swire libray.
-Setting Wire.setClock() to low rates e.g. 5000 causes the ESP8266 to reset so use alternative SWire library https://github.com/RaemondBW/SWire/archive/master.zip that has delay control to stretch pulses.
+this file is based on the Arduino example and changed to Swire libray.
+Setting Wire.setClock() to low rates e.g. 5000 causes the ESP8266 to reset so use alternative SWire library by RaemondBW at https://github.com/RaemondBW/SWire/archive/master.zip that has delay control to stretch pulses for I2C.

 changes made: